-Luke 19:10
+Luke 19:10 (NIV)

-PRAYER: Jesus, by your own confession you came to earth to seek out those who don’t know you and save them from sin, death and eternity separated from you.
-I give you (NAME YOUR “MY 5”).
+PRAYER: Jesus, by your own confession You came to earth to seek out those who don’t know You and save them from sin, death, and eternity separated from You.
+I give You (NAME YOUR “MY 5”).
 I desperately want each of them to come to understand their need for You.
-I pray that even today each of them might be able to have a moment where they would see how you are seeking them.
+I pray that even today each of them might be able to have a moment where they would see how You are seeking them.
 Amen.

 Will